Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/27-system-timeline/README.md

 ![Missing image](images/StartGraph.png)

 The polling interval is crucial in event alignment.
 Reducing the polling interval improves event alignment in the timeline at the expense of increased timestamp file size.
-To show the effect of different polling intervals, modify the `buffer_offload_interval_us` parameter in `xrt.ini` file.
+To show the effect of different polling intervals, modify the `poll_timers_interval_us` parameter in `xrt.ini` file.
 The default value is 50 µs.
 The following example shows 100 µs:

 ![Missing image](images/StartGraphV2.png)